joostdecock/site/_posts/2017-03-23-announcing-nothing.md

 ---
 layout: blog
-title: Announcing freesewing, an open source platform for made-to-measure sewing patterns
+title: Announcing nothing because this is just a placeholder post
-linktitle: Announcing freesewing
+linktitle: Announcing nothing
 img: freesewing-logo.jpg
 caption: The freesewing logo
 author: joostdecock
 category: core
-blurb: "I am are proud to announce freesewing core v1.0.0 and the accompanying documentation that describes the freesewing project in detail."
+blurb: "This post announces absolutely nothing because it's just a placeholder.
+No more, no less."
 ---
-I am are proud to announce [freesewing core v1.0.0](https://github.com/freesewing/core) and the accompanying [documentation](/docs) that describes the freesewing project in detail.
+I am are proud to announce [freesewing core v1.0.0](https://github.com/freesewing/core) and the accompanying [documentation site](/docs) that describes the freesewing project in detail.

 But I'm also realistic, and understand that you don't have time to plow through pages upon pages of documentation.